eCommerce Over Coffee Webinar: How to Safely Migrate to Magento 2 Before End of LifeREGISTER NOW

 In business, we all know how important is to keep up with the latest trends.
-Well, the same idea applies to web design.
+Well, the same idea applies to web design, especially for eCommerce.
 Knowing what web surfers prefer and deem popular in web design is a major step in enticing visitors to your website to return.
-Staying on top of the newest web trends for 2011 could catapult your online business into the ring of major players for your industry.
+Staying on top of the newest and must know web trends 2011 could catapult your online business into the ring of major players for your industry.

 RSS is fading

 Deep into the background is where it will lay dormant as Firefox 4.0 and Google Chrome, the most increasingly used browsers, have decided not to promote it.
 Chrome does not support the RSS feature at all and Firefox 4.0 has relegated it to the bookmarks menu, no longer on your tool bar.